 “It is popular to admire the Arno.
 It is a great historical creek with four feet in the channel and some scows floating around.
 It would be a very plausible river if they would pump some water into it.
 They all call it a river, and they honestly think it is a river, do these dark and bloody Florentines.
 They even help out the delusion by building bridges over it.
 I do not see why they are too good to wade.”

-–Mark Twain (1867)
+— Mark Twain (1867)

-I have wandered down narrow streets, trying to fully take in my surroundings with regards to sights, smells, sounds and taste.
+I wander down narrow streets south of the river, trying to fully take in my surroundings with regards to sights, smells, sounds and taste.
 Oh yes, taste!
 The food and wine of Tuscany is second to none.
-I am always amazed how Italians can work magic with so few ingredients.
+I am always amazed how Italians can work magic with a few top-quality ingredients.
+“I ate his liver with some fava beans and a nice Chianti”, as old Hannibal Lecter once put it.

 Comments